AlvFolgado/alvfolgado.github.io/_posts/2017-06-10-phpcommandiargumenti.md

 We should try a series  of command Injection Payloads for a linux/windows based operating system and check  if our external server has been reached.
 Argument Injection is much trickier.
 For that, we will need to figure out vulnerable 3PP (third party library software) used by the target web application.

-In a **defensive** perspective, escaping correctly all inputs that go into dangerous functions is critical.
-We should avoid abusing  these functions to perform the application logic, but if we use it, we should be very  careful.
+From a defensive point of view, it is critical to escape any input that goes into dangerous functions.
+Defender should avoid abusing these functions to perform the application logic, but if he uses it, he should be very  careful.
 The Dangerous Functions that I know so far will be listed [here](http://afolgado.com/researchguide/)

-## Documentation
+## References

 [PHPMAILER CVE-2016-10033](https://exploitbox.io/vuln/WordPress-Exploit-4-6-RCE-CODE-EXEC-CVE-2016-10033.html)